 If you want to claim a refund, you need to tell us as soon as possible.
 At the latest, this must be within 13 months of when the payment or the money left or should have left the account.
 If you tell us after this time, we'll still look at your request.
-However, if we decide to give you a refund, we won't need to do so within the times mentioned in this section.
+However, if we decide to give you a refund, we won't need to do so within the times. mentioned in this section.

-What happens when you tell us that you didn't agree to the payment or money being taken out of the account?
+What happens when you tell us that you didn't agree to the payment or money being taken out of the account - in other words, it was unauthorised?

-We'll refund you, unless:
+We'll refund unauthorised payments, unless:

-- · we have reasonable ground to suspect you've been acting fraudulently; or - · you haven't kept your security details safe - either intentionally, or by being very careless, when the account is in credit.
+- · we have reasonable ground to suspect you've been acting fraudulently; or - you haven't kept your card or security details safe - either intentionally, or by being very careless, when the account is in credit.
 But there are some exceptions:

-- we'll also refund you if we haven't provided you with a way to tell us that your security details have been lost or stolen - we'll also refund you if we didn't apply Strong Customer Authentication to a payment when we should have.
-Strong Customer Authentication means additional ways for you to verify your identity, for example by using a One Time Password
+- once you tell us that your card has been lost or stolen, you aren't responsible for any further payments made from the account, and you can get a refund for those payments only - we haven't provided you with a way to tell us that your card or security details have been lost or stolen - we didn't apply Strong Customer Authentication to a payment when we should have.
+Strong Customer Authentication means additional ways for you to verify your identity, for example by using a One Time Password.